 - Image Building - Referred to as "The Halo Effect," by virtue of supporting HQR, your business develops a favorable image with our loyal listeners, making them more likely to purchase your products or services, and recommend them to others.

-Who are HQR's underwriting partners?
-Click here for a complete list of businesses that support us through underwriting, on HQR News 91.3 FM, Classical HQR 92.7 FM, through display advertising on WHQR.org., and at Cinematique (the Art Film Series at Thalian Hall, co-presented by HQR and Thalian.)
+Who are WHQR's underwriting partners?
+Click here for a complete list of businesses that support us through underwriting, on HQR News 91.3 FM, Classical HQR 92.7 FM, through display advertising on WHQR.org., and at Cinematique (co-presented by WHQR and Thalian Hall.)